AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ### SMS/MMS/RCS messages

-#### Prerequisites
+>[!PREREQUISITES]
+>

-1. Make sure the [SMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/set-up-sms-channel) and/or [MMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/configure-mms-api-credentials-and-channel-surfaces) and have been configured -> the RCS configuration is explained in the tutorial below.
+> 1. Make sure the [SMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/set-up-sms-channel){target="_blank"} and/or [MMS credentials and channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/sms-mms-channel/configure-mms-api-credentials-and-channel-surfaces){target="_blank"} and have been configured -> the RCS configuration is explained in the tutorial below.
-2. Ensure that customer profiles and audience segments are ready for targeting.
+> 2. Ensure that customer profiles and audience segments are ready for targeting.

 #### SMS Tutorials